ghysc/M3DA/Readme.md

 _[Warning] In order to make it work on Windows, please comment "LIBS+=-lglew32s" in ther user.pro file and replace uint by unsigned int in "VertexArray.h"._

-In this exercise, I have done generalized cylinders which allow us to build a surface from a section "swiping"/following a path.
+In this exercise, I have done generalized cylinders which allow us to build an object from a section (here, the red circle) "swiping"/following a path (here, the blue line).
 This is known as 3D Sweep Objects.
 First, I took care of orientations and tangent path lines.
 Then, I added spline-shaped paths, so we have a more natural curve.
 Finally, I correctly computed normals in order to have persuasive lighting.